eterral/realist-socialism/README.md

 ## Post MVP
-Associate posters to users so users can keep track of posters in their collection Create many-to-many relationhip for Artists and Posters
+Associate posters to users so users can keep track of posters in their collection<br>
+Create many-to-many relationhip for Artists and Posters